PhemiT/PhemiT/README.md

 - :seedling: Exploring Full Stack Development with MERN and 3D Web Animations.

-- 👯 I’m looking to collaborate on Web Applications and Crazy ideas.
+- 👯 I’m looking to collaborate on Web Applications and Wild ideas.

 - :zap: In my free time, I read, watch and rewatch Netflix originals/MCU or take a dive in a pool.